-High opening rates also come from emails that maintain a conversational tone - You want them to see you as a friend.
+High opening rates also come from emails that maintain a conversational tone — write as you would to a friend.

 Some alterations such as using a larger font and shorter subject lines will make your content easier to read on smaller screens.

-If subscribers like your content, they will look forward to future emails from you.
+If subscribers like your content, they’ll look forward to future emails from you.

 The foundation of a great email is having a clear purpose.

-Some ways you can deliver better content include:
+Here are some ways you can deliver better content.

 Although your emails will reach many inboxes, it's vital to write as if it were just one person.

-Quick surveys and the use of A/B testing can be your greatest tool in this regard.
+Quick surveys can be your greatest tool in this regard.